smartdevicelink/sdl_hmi_integration_guidelines/docs/Navigation/StopStream/index.md

 Purpose
 : Close the video streaming service between SDL and the HMI and stop streaming video data.

-The app must stop video streaming after receiving onHMIStatus with HMI level NONE or BACKGROUND.
+The app must stop video streaming after receiving onHMIStatus with videoStreamingState=NOT_STREAMBLE.
 If the app does not stop streaming after certain amount of time, SDL sends a StopService Control Frame to the app in protocol layer.

 #### Parameters